BinaryNoggin/zztop/README.md

 ====

 * Smart phone handed out (or user's existing smart phone)
-    * To people coming into shelters, or at risk people
+    * To people coming into shelters, or at risk people (try to get them as early as possible)
-* Every night, everyone in the system receives a text with a URL to click
+* Every night(or maybe week), everyone in the system receives a text with a URL to click
     * URL takes them to a survey to fill out
 * Responding to calls gives you something of value:
     * Donated Uber fare